 The Right Skills Now for Manufacturing certificate is designed to provide fast-track, high-skilled manufacturing training in the following areas; safety, precision measurement, job planning, bench-work, materials, manual milling, manual turning, CNC milling and CNC turning.
 This program was designed as a partnership between the President’s Jobs Council and the manufacturing industry to address the current shortage of CNC operators.
 Graduates from this program are prepared to enter the industry as entry-level manual and CNC machine tool operators.

-The program is approximately 26 weeks long of classes and hands-on lab work at LCTI.
+The program is 400-hours of theory and hands-on lab work at LCTI followed by a 200-hour internship.
 The RSN curriculum is aligned with standards set forth by National Institute of Metalworking Skills (NIMS).
 Graduates earn a Right Skills Now Certificate as well as a set of NIMS credentials that are recognized across the industry.
 Earned NIMS credentials are transferable for college credits at Lehigh Carbon Community College.

 Skills and Competencies:

 Basic machining math skills

 Job planning, bench-work and materials